 This guide introduces key resources and strategies for conducting business research, including company research, industry analysis, market and consumer insights, and financial data.
 It also highlights tools for finding business articles, raw data, and other information.

-For more advanced or subject-specific resources, visit our specialized business guides.
+For more advanced or subject-specific business resources, visit our specialized business guides.

 "resorting to paper... #research# #proposal" by catherinecronin is licensed under CC BY-SA 2.0 .